 Remember that Tax Season is in full swing, so it might be time to file your return (especially if you are owed money).
-Don’t loan the Government money, make sure you neither owe nor get a huge rebate.
+Don’t loan the Government money.
+Make sure you neither owe nor get a huge rebate.

-You can call the CRA if you have questions about your taxes, but remember many folks are
+You can call the CRA if you have questions about your taxes, but remember, many folks are

 panicking working on their taxes right now as well, so be patient with the wait and with the folks trying to help.

 It was Autism Awareness day on April 2nd, or as we call it around our house, Saturday (or my Daughter’s birthday).
 Autism awareness has a noble goal, but frankly, more services and support would be great as well (and the new Ontario Autism services model isn’t going to help).
-We are very lucky my son is higher on the spectrum, but that does not mean I deserve little (or no) services because he is older (and I am evidently rich).
+We are fortunate my son is higher on the spectrum, but that does not mean I deserve little (or no) services because he is older (and I am evidently rich).

 My Writings for Week Ending April 8th

 A busy week meant I really only got 1 article written, but I continue to put up my best on my Twitter feed (along with a lot of other great stuff).

 Given that we are getting close to Tax time, Tax Reflections for 2016 points out what I keep forgetting for my taxes.